ji-min-song/KD-of-MS-DPT/README.md

 ~~~

 ## Train
-Our pipeline needs a total of 2 gpu, one for teacher network and the other for student network.
+Our pipeline needs a total of two gpus, one for teacher network and the other for student network.
 You can choose gpus by specifying it in the 'arguments_train_eigen.txt' file
 ~~~
 $ python train.py arguments_train_eigen.txt